[Can’t decide what Surface docking hardware to buy? Click for a comparison of many popular docking options.]

-[Setting up a live Surface demo using the scaling tweak at the Seattle Maker Faire (EMP Museum)]
+[Setting up a live Surface demo using the scaling tweak and Vertical Surface Docks at the Seattle Maker Faire (EMP Museum)]

 The Surface Pro 4 and Surface Book have 3:2 aspect ratio screens.
 Certain customers prefer to set the screen to a lower resolution rather than use the built-in scaling feature in Windows 10 especially when plugging in an external monitor or using legacy apps/games that don’t behave well with high-DPI screens.
 [To understand why this works so well, read last year’s article about the same approach on the Surface Pro 3.]
-But all the resolution options built-in from the factory are 16:9 or 16:10 aspect ratio like 1680×1050.
+All the resolution options built-in from the factory are 16:9 or 16:10 aspect ratio like 1680×1050.
 When you select these options, you’ll see black bar letterboxing which means you’re not using the full screen!
-Get back your full 3:2 aspect ratio screen with this simple regkey modification.
+Some games behave poorly in these modes where mouse clicks and touch screen presses are offset.
+Get back your full 3:2 aspect ratio screen and get your games and apps working right with this simple regkey modification.

-A great side effect of this tweak is that with multiple monitors, your mouse pointer won’t get “stuck” between screens since effective resolutions can be matched to your liking rather than having Windows force you to map to its scaling profiles.
+A great side effect of this tweak is that with multiple monitors, your mouse pointer won’t get “stuck” between screens blocked by an invisible wall since effective resolutions can be matched to your liking rather than having Windows force you to map to its scaling profiles.
+Here is a quick demo video illustrating this.

 Remember, use at own risk – modifying the registry can have side effects and precautions such as backing up your data should be taken before modifying your PC.